 “Focusing on customers makes a company more resilient.”
 Jeff Bezos, CEO @ Amazon

-According to the above quote, your prime focus should be on the customer who reaches out to you when they encounter any issue.
+Well, your prime focus should always be on the customer who reaches out to you when they encounter any issue.
 You should put all your possible effort to help the customer in order to improve your e-commerce customer service.

 Implementing automation is a great way to boost the efficiency of specific facets of your e-commerce business.